-Advisory Council members serve as community partners for the BFCC-NCC in order to help guide and co-design BFCC-NCC programs and communications to support healthcare quality improvement and patient engagement efforts.
+Advisors serve as community partners for the BFCC-NCC in order to help guide and co-design BFCC-NCC programs and communication to support healthcare quality improvement and patient engagement efforts.

-- Quality of Care review information.
-The case review process can be complicated and difficult to understand.
-The BFAC provided their thoughts about making the information easier to access for beneficiaries and their families.
+- BFCC-QIO case review information.
+The case review process can be complicated and hard to understand.
+Advisors shared their thoughts about making the information easier to access for beneficiaries and their families.

 - Medicare case review services.
 Advisors provided recommendations for increasing awareness about Medicare case review services among beneficiaries and their families and representatives.